della-padula/Elliotable/README.md

 Elliotable is simple library to generate **Timetable** of University.
 If you only add a course, **the course time is automatically calculated** and added to the timetable.

-### What's New in v1.2.1
+### What's New in v1.2.3
 - Implementation of Event Delegate, Data Source Delegate Pattern
+- Scrolling Issue Resolved

 ## Korean Version